 Knuckling in Great Dane puppies can be alarming!
-If you have a Great Dane puppy with crooked paws, bowed out legs or bumps, you’ve come to the right place.
+If you are concerned because you have a Great Dane puppy with crooked paws, bowed out legs or bumps, you’ve come to the right place.

 Knuckling is one of the most common growth complications in Great Danes.
-Medically speaking it’s known as ‘Carpal Laxity Syndrome’, and each case is different.
+From a medical perspective, knuckling is known as ‘Carpal Laxity Syndrome’, and each case is different.
 Some puppies have a mild case, others have a more severe case.

 While the exact cause of knuckling is unknown, it is believed to be related to dysfunctional growth, improper nutrition, excessive or improper exercise, and slippery or hard surfaces.

-Additionally, it is believed that stressful experiences (going to a new home or boarding, for example) and medical experiences such as ear cropping/anesthesia and vaccines may trigger knuckling.
+It is also believed that stressful experiences (going to a new home or boarding, for example), poor breeding conditions and medical experiences such as ear cropping/anesthesia and vaccines may trigger knuckling.

 (Unsure if your Great Dane puppy is knuckling or not?
 Read our article here: https://www.hellodanes.com/is-my-great-dane-puppy-knuckling/

-This is a fairly severe case of knuckling.
-Notice the bowed appearance and toes.
+This is a fairly severe case: notice the bowed appearance and toes.

 It’s important to understand the warning signs that may indicate early or developing problems in your puppy, and see a giant-breed-knowledgeable veterinarian ASAP: